Musish/Musish/README.md

 We've all learnt a fair share of the Apple Music API, improved our React skills as well as overall web development.
 We've dealt with handling Authentication using JSON Web Tokens (JWT) (specifically for Apple Music), and we have also improved upon our general time management for tasks needing to be completed at a very quick pace and our teamwork (delegating tasks between us all while utilising each persons' strengths to their best).

 ## What's next for Apple Musi.sh
-A proper open source product built by the community for the community! [rocket emoji]
+A proper open source product built by the community for the community! 🚀

-(And hopefully not a lawsuit [grimacing face emoji]).
+(And hopefully not a lawsuit 😬.

 ### To run locally
 ```bash